 An overly complex legislative system is inefficient and often arbitrary.
 With three times as many laws as any other European country Italy is close to anarchy.
 Each law spawns regulations and explanations.
 The thicket becomes impenetrable, and litigation a way of life.
-The simplicity of laws, and their ongoing and prompt consolidation should be enshrined in the Constitution.
+The simplicity of laws, and their ongoing and prompt consolidation should be enshrined in any Constitution.

 Democracies are easily torn apart by partisanship and special interests.
 The process of political accommodation needs to remain transparent, overt and deliberate.
 Reconciliation of opposites – not capitulation – is the main object of the Parliamentary deliberative process.
-Accommodation obtained by covertly dispensing favors to this or that interest – in essence acquiescing to partisan blackmail – by slipping in extraneous matters not only guts existing legislation, but encourages partisanship, rather than subject it to deliberation with a view to the common weal.
+Accommodation obtained by covertly dispensing favors to this or that interest against favorable vote – in essence acquiescing to partisan blackmail – by slipping in extraneous matters not only guts existing legislation, but encourages partisanship, rather than subject it to deliberation with a view to the common weal.
 When it is procedurally easy to yield, we’ll always take the road of least resistance, and partisanship will be emboldened.
 It might be useful to have a constitutional barrier to this underhanded procedure.

 KISS – Keep It Simple, Stupid!
 May not seem like much of strategic political advice – and certainly far less than eutopia – but it may make a difference to the sustainability of a political system.

 Diplo is a non-profit foundation established by the governments of Malta and Switzerland.
 Diplo works to increase the role of small and developing states, and to improve global governance and international policy development.